OpenNebula/website/content/solutions/certified_hw_platforms/ampere_opennebula/hardware_and_software_specs.md

 ### Table 1: Front-end Requirements

-Two identical servers where used.
+Two identical servers were used.
 One of them acts as Front-end and both of them acts as hosts.

 | FRONT-END  |
 | :---- | :---- |